GerardDorado/find-duplicates/README.md

 To run the program:

-    -Be sure that there is an input file names "contact.csv" in the same folder as the program -Execute "go run main.go"
+- Be sure that there is an input file names "contact.csv" in the same folder as the program
+- Execute "go run main.go"
-    -You should see that an "output.csv" file was created
+- You should see that an "output.csv" file was created

 To run the tests:

-    -Execute "go test *.go"
+- Execute "go test *.go"